The Laurasian Academy

 This book discusses the African origin and the subsequent spread of early mythology: first, eastwards along the shores of the Indian Ocean (Gondwana), and then northwards to the rest of Eurasia and the Americas (Laurasia).

-These two major types of mythology are established by employing a comparative historical method.
+These two major types of mythology are established by employing the new approach of a comparative and historical method.
 Their salient features are discussed --such as the "Laurasian story line" from the origin of the world to its end.
-Overlaps are adduced with archaeology, genetics and linguistics.
+Overlaps with archaeology, genetics and linguistics are discussed at length.

 The investigation ends with a brief history of mythology, from the late Palaeolithic to the emergence of state societies, and its persisting, even increasing importance for most of the world's people today.